HEA

 Health Insurance

-The Town of Hingham Employee Benefits page has information about GIC and Delta Dental plans.
-The current versions of the following forms and information can be found on the top right corner of the ESS portal (see picture above):
+The Town of Hingham Employee Benefits page has information about GIC plans, Delta Dental plans, and Flex Spending Accounts.
+Some are also available on the ESS portal.

 Older forms and information that may be of use: